Churchyard: Use of churchyards as a place of burial

 The use of churchyards as burial grounds for the deceased was diminished all over Europe in various stages between the 18th to 19th centuries due to lack of space for new headstones.
 In many European states, burial in churchyards was outlawed altogether either by royal decrees or government legislation for public hygiene reasons and portions of churchyards were taken in order for roads to be built or expanded.
 The loss of part (or all) of the churchyard, often, led also to the removal and permanent loss of centuries-old graves and headstones.
 In some cases, the human remains were exhumed and the gravestones transferred.
 In other cases, all headstones have been removed, to create a park-like environment, or simply to facilitate the seasonal cutting and removal of grass or weeds.
 In at least one case in the United States, the headstones from a churchyard in Pittsburgh were used to help form the foundation for an addition to the church fifty years after the last burial in the churchyard took place (the foundation itself unknowingly went through fifteen graves), with the churchyard itself becoming a parking lot nearly forty years after that; the churchyard was largely forgotten until PennDOT purchased the church property via eminent domain for construction of Interstate 279 and subsequently unearthed 727 graves.

 Some churchyards across the world are still used as graveyards today, particularly in most hamlets and small towns.
 Public cemeteries are primarily seen in major towns and cities.

+From the late nineteenth century, remembrance activities have moved away from churchyards towards more "commemorative locales", such as homes, a shift that has appeared to happen alongside the diminishing influence of the church in Britain.